sarthak-samantaray/leadership-agent/README.md

 ## Setup

 ```
-NOTE : THE DOCUMENTS ARE ALREADY -- YOU CAN START THE DEMO DIRECTLY BY SETTING UP THE API KEYS.
+NOTE : THE DOCUMENTS ARE ALREADY LOADED! -- YOU CAN START THE DEMO DIRECTLY BY SETTING UP THE API KEYS.
 ```

 ### 1. Clone and virtualenv